Quantitative comparative linguistics: History

 In the mid-1990s a group at Pennsylvania University computerised the comparative method and used a different IE database with 20 ancient languages.
 In the biological field several software programs were then developed which could have application to historical linguistics.
 In particular a group at the University of Auckland developed a method that gave controversially old dates for IE languages.
 A conference on "Time-depth in Historical Linguistics" was held in August 1999 at which many applications of quantitative methods were discussed.
 Subsequently many papers have been published on studies of various language groups as well as comparisons of the methods.

-Greater media attention was generated in 2003 after the publication by anthropologists Russell Gray and Quentin Atkinson of a short study on Indo-European languages in Nature.
-Gray and Atkinson attempted to quantify, in a probabilistic sense, the age and relatedness of modern Indo-European languages and, sometimes, the preceding proto-languages.

-The proceedings of an influential 2004 conference, Phylogenetic Methods and the Prehistory of Languages were published in 2006, edited by Peter Forster and Colin Renfrew.
+The proceedings of a 2004 conference, Phylogenetic Methods and the Prehistory of Languages were published in 2006, edited by Peter Forster and Colin Renfrew.

 Studied language families

 Computational phylogenetic analyses have been performed for: